gajjela521/gajjela521/README.md

 Hi there, I'm Surya! 👋

 ## 🚀 About Me
-I'm a Senior Software Engineer with 5+ years of experience building enterprise applications, distributed systems, and cloud-native solutions.
+I'm a Senior Software Engineer with experience building enterprise applications, distributed systems, and cloud-native solutions.
 I specialize in creating scalable, high-performance applications that solve complex business challenges.

 🔭 I'm currently working on Java-based enterprise applications